 While the needs of almost all mainstream children can be met through the early years, school or college budget, there will always be a small number of children from early years to 25 whose needs are so complex or unusual that money to support them can only be allocated individually.
 In these cases the early years setting, school or college may have additional funding from the local authority’s High Needs Block.

 This is the definition of high needs pupils or students who receive support from the local authority high needs budget

-- Children aged 0 to 5 with SEN who the local authority decides to support – some of these children may have EHC plans
+- Children aged 0 to 5 with Special Educational Needs (SEN) who the local authority decides to support – some of these children may have EHC plans

 - Pupils aged 5 to 18 with high levels of SEN, in schools, academies, further education institutions, specialist post-16 institutions (SPIs) or other settings.
 Most, but not all, of these pupils will have EHC plans